The Essential Survival Guide for Blizzards

 Day 2: Identify your regional risks

-The Great Plains, Great Lakes region and Northeastern states are more prone to blizzard than other parts of the country, and areas in “Blizzard Alley” — stretching from the Dakotas and western Minnesota to Iowa, Nebraska, southeast Wyoming and eastern Colorado — are affected most, according to a study of U.S. blizzards from 1959 to 2000, according to the NO
+The Great Plains, Great Lakes region and Northeastern states are more prone to blizzard than other parts of the country, and areas in “Blizzard Alley” — stretching from the Dakotas and western Minnesota to Iowa, Nebraska, southeast Wyoming and eastern Colorado — are affected most, according to a study of U.S. blizzards from 1959 to 2000, according to the NOAA.

 But blizzards don’t always stay within bounds.
 In 2015’s Winter Storm Jonas, 25 people from New York to Kentucky died.
 The lesson?
 If you live on the border of blizzard-prone areas, storm tracking is vital when forecasts predict winter storm warnings nearby, says Schlegelmilch.
 The National Weather Prediction Service Winter Weather Forecasts shows how vulnerable your area is to blizzards.